randreu28/infrastructure-mastery/README.md

 ### A quick word on containers and images

-🚧 TODO 🚧
+### A quick word on containers and images

+If you're new to the world of containers and images, think of a container as a package that holds everything your application needs to run, including the code, runtime, system tools, libraries, and settings.
+It's like a shipping container that can be moved around easily and ensures that the contents are consistent no matter where it's deployed.

+An image, on the other hand, is like a blueprint for creating containers.
+It's a snapshot of a container, containing the application code and all its dependencies.
+You can think of it as a template that can be used to create multiple identical containers.

+If you haven't worked with docker before, don't worry!
+This will be the perfect time to learn.
+We'll be going over all the docker commands in the next section.

 ### The database

+Let's go over the three layers and how they work!

 The database is rather simple.
 There is not much code to see, besides a simple SQL file for the creation of the table schemas.
 There's two tables, comments and posts.
 We'll be using those to create a simple blog.

 All the magic occurs in the [Dockerfile](/database/Dockerfile).
-I enocurage you to read through te steps to understand everything that is happening behind the scenes!
+I enocurage you to read through the steps to understand everything that is happening behind the scenes!

-Notice that the `.env` is not tracked by git.
+Notice that the `.env` file (the one that is used to tell postgres what user and password will have) is not tracked by git.
 This is intentional, as these are secrets that shouldn't be tracked with a git repository.
 In order to initialize the database locally, you might need to create your own `.env` yourself, like so:

-> Make sure you are in the `/database` directory
+> Make sure you are in the `/database` directory before executing this command

 ```bash
 echo "POSTGRES_DB=test" > .env